 Reason #1: Mattress Stores Make Big Money Off You

 Even though it has been changing year by year, it's still a thing.
 You, the mattress shopper, aren't the primary customer of the big traditional mattress brands.
 Their true customers are the intermediary mattress stores that resell their products.
 Through margin-setting and sales bonuses, mattress stores have more incentive to sell their beds.

 Reason #2: Some Disruptors Are Selling The Same Thing for Much Less

-Dreamcloud, a luxury mattress-in-a-box brand, starts at a price of $599 after a Slumber Search coupon.
+Dreamcloud, a luxury mattress-in-a-box brand, starts at less than $600 after a Slumber Search coupon.
 There may be similarly low priced models in mattress stores, but oftentimes they have slashed the quality of materials as a way to ensure they have margin for retailers, marketing, and commissions for salespeople.
 But, when you purchase online, the margin is generally slimmer -- only paying for marketing, construction, and materials.

 While not all online mattresses are offering high quality products, this distinction between the retail experience and major online brands happens across mattress types: from latex to hybrid.
 So, let's start with the materials that are right for you and keep learning.